 Museum Of Brands

-Claire and I also decided to explore the Museum of Brands during the month.
+Claire and I also decided to explore the Museum of Brands.
 It’s a relatively little-known museum, just around the corner from Ladbroke Grove Tube Station.
 I wasn’t sure how interesting it would be, but I was very curious to see what it was like.
 And it was better than I’d expected to be fair.

 The most extensive and absorbing area is their Time Tunnel gallery, which has an absolutely enormous variety of consumer goods from the Victorian era right through to the present day, with the 1900s divided into each of its decades.
 So there’s food packaging, household items, toys and games, TVs and radios, advertising posters (including one for my old home seaside town!) and loads of other things.
 It’s very easy to spend a lot of time looking at everything.
 It starts off as an interesting history lesson in the products people used in the past, and then becomes a feast of nostalgia as you approach periods of time that you remember.
 It brings back a lot of nice memories.